-Considering all data analysis, stakeholder discussions, and surveys results, St. Francis Health determined the top significant needs to be (in rank order based on a survey asking respondents to choose the top 4 health needs of the community; 176 responses received with 89 of them being from the community served):
+Considering all data analysis, stakeholder discussions and surveys results, St. Francis Health determined the top significant needs to be (in rank order based on a survey asking respondents to choose the top 4 health needs of the community; 176 responses received with 89 of them being from the community served):

 - Mental health

-- Heart disease and stroke
+- > Heart disease and stroke

 - Substance abuse

-- Basic understanding of health and wellness
+- ➤ Basic understanding of health and wellness

 - Care for the elderly

 - Access to healthy food

-- > Cancer
+- Cancer

 - Lack of providers

-- > Transportation
+- Transportation

-- Women's and children's health
+- > Women's and children's health

 For the purposes of the 2024 CHNA, St. Francis Health, along with its internal and external stakeholder groups, has chosen to focus its efforts on three Priority Areas: Access to Healthy Living (which will encompass work in several significant areas), Heart Disease and Stroke, and Care for the Elderly.
 Work will take place to address the other seven significant needs in the community, including work done at St. Francis Health.
 For example, St. Francis Health is a partner in the Northeast Louisiana Cancer Institute and will actively seek ways to continue bringing cancer treatment innovation and education to the people of Region 8.
 St. Francis Health also continuously strives to address the lack of providers in the community and works with patients to address their basic understanding of health and wellness.
 While these efforts may expand and/or improve during the three-year measurement period, they were not chosen as Priority Areas due to the significant work already taking place.
-Along with the other Significant impact in those areas and other organizations that are already actively working on these needs.
-If this reality changes during the three-year measurement period.
-If this reality changes during the three-year measurement period strip is not place to include goals related to those areas as well, and we know work will take place in these areas, as needed and possible.
+Along with the other Significant Needs that were not chosen, the reasons were simple - lack of immediate resources to make a significant impact in those areas and other organizations that are already actively working on these needs.
+If this reality changes during the three-year measurement period for the CHNA, St. Francis Health will modify its implementation plan to include goals related to those areas as well, and we know work will take place in these areas, as needed and possible.